 Dr Jonathan Clements is an experienced public speaker at universities, colleges, museums and for international tour groups, as well on television and radio.
-Venues have included Asia House, the Finnish Institute, the National Portrait Gallery, the Reform Club and the RAC Club in London, the Liverpool World Museum, Screen Academy Wales, the Universities of East Anglia, Edinburgh, Glasgow, Newcastle, Nottingham and Trinity St David in the UK, the Irish Film Institute, Xi’an Jiaotong University in China, and convention or festival appearances in the Czech Republic, India, Italy, Finland, Norway, Switzerland and the United States.
+Venues have included Asia House, the Finnish Institute, the National Portrait Gallery, the Reform Club, the Hong Kong Society and the RAC Club in London, the Liverpool World Museum, Screen Academy Wales, the Universities of East Anglia, Edinburgh, Glasgow, Newcastle, Nottingham and Trinity St David in the UK, the Irish Film Institute, Xi’an Jiaotong University in China, the Royal Geographical Society of Hong Kong, the Yokosuka Council on Asia-Pacific Studies and convention or festival appearances in the Czech Republic, India, Italy, Finland, Norway, Switzerland and the United States.

 Bookings can be arranged through his agents, Fox & Howard.